-Wandering around the city center you should pay close attention to George and Princes streets, which have some gorgeous buildings and astonishing skylines.
+Wandering around the city centre you should pay close attention to George and Princes streets, which have some gorgeous buildings and astonishing skylines.

-You should see the Scott Monument, a Victorian Gothic monument and the largest monument to a writer in the world; Saint Andrew Square and it’s column, The Dome, the Royal Scottish Academy Building, and The Balmoral, a luxury Victorian landmark hotel.
+You should also see the Scott Monument, a Victorian Gothic monument and the largest monument to a writer in the world; Saint Andrew Square and its column, The Dome, the Royal Scottish Academy Building, and The Balmoral, a luxury Victorian landmark hotel.

 In addition, other sites to visit are the Nelson Monument, the Dugald Stewart Monument (the cutest one), the National Monument of Scotland, and the Regent Gardens.

-From Calton Hill you can marvel at the astonishing Edinburgh’s skyline, and also feel glad that you visited this city.
+From Calton Hill, you can marvel at the astonishing Edinburgh skyline, and also feel glad that you visited this city.

-If you still have energy you can visit the Grassmarket area at night that is full of restaurants and pubs.
+If you still have the energy you can visit the Grassmarket area at night which is full of restaurants and pubs.